ImageMagick/Usage-Markdown/crop/index.md

 Note that I am restoring canvas size and offset of the original image, that [Border Operator](#border) enlarged and shifted in the above.
 The "`-trim`" operation itself preverved the image location correctly.
-It is as you can see a rather un-wieldly adjustment.
+It is as you can see a rather unwieldy adjustment.

 Alternatively if you do not care about the canvas size (typical in a layered image) you can use a far simpler [Relative Repage](../basics/#page) to only adjusted the image's position on the enlarged canvas.